GoogleCloudPlatform/community/tutorials/eventarc-workflows-integration/index.md

 you use an Eventarc trigger that responds to a Pub/Sub message to a topic.
 In the second example, you use an Eventarc trigger that responds to the creation of a file in a Cloud Storage bucket.

+**Note: You can now trigger Workflows directly using Eventarc without Cloud Run.
+You can read the examples [eventarc-pubsub](https://github.com/GoogleCloudPlatform/eventarc-samples/tree/main/eventarc-workflows-integration/eventarc-pubsub) and [eventarc-storage](https://github.com/GoogleCloudPlatform/eventarc-samples/tree/main/eventarc-workflows-integration/eventarc-storage) for more details.
+However, this tutorial is still useful if you want to perform additional data transformation and processing in Cloud Run before invoking Workflows.**

 ## Costs

 This tutorial uses billable components of Google Cloud, including the following: